 Wholefoods market recently announced that functional mushrooms aka the medicinal mushrooms– Reishi, Chaga, Cordyceps, Lion’s Mane are one of the top health trends today.

 For a long time, mushrooms have been hidden in the Western shadows, but now their entry into the spotlight has finally arrived!

 These ancient mushroom immune booster have long been considered the “original superfoods.”
 In many great Eastern traditions, mushrooms have been revered for centuries as incredibly nutritious foods used to support optimal health and longevity.

-So far, these functional mushrooms are showing up all over the place, starring in bottled drinks, smoothies, soups, coffee, tea, and even in the cosmetic and beauty care industry.
+So far, these functional mushrooms are showing up all over the place, starring in superfood latte drinks, smoothies, soups, coffee, tea, and even in the cosmetic and beauty care industry.
 The bitter and earthy tones of these mushrooms pair extremely well with other popular food and beverages such as chocolate and coffee.